LinuxBeaver/GEGL-GIMP-PLUGIN_Advance_emboss/README.md

 This GEGL plugin was solely made for my personal needs.
-Think of it as a fork of the emboss filter with addition smoothing and color/image file overlays.
+Think of it as a fork of the emboss filter with additional smoothing filters and color/image file overlays.
+By the time Gimp 3.2 is released it will not be needed as smart filters will be a better alternative.